Skip to main content

 • Code of Ethics for Professional Accountants

-The Financial Supervisory Authority of Norway oversees the implementation of ethical requirements and regulations as prescribed in the law.
+The Financial Supervisory Authority of Norway (FSA) oversees compliance with ethical and independence requirements as prescribed in law.

 Current Status: Adopted